blukatdevelopment/UnchainedWorldsOld/basic_edition/keeper_guide.md

 11. Dominate beast: You dominate the mind of one beast you can see.
 It is obedient to you for 1 minute.
 12. Regrowth: You restore plant life to a 1 mile radius around you
 13. Spiritual weapon: Glowing weapon flies up to 6 paces and attacks with free object interaction.
 It remains until you take damage. +5 2d6+2
 14. Holy Flame: Melee spell attack.
 Target is wreathed in radiant flames.
-4d6 damage
+May use as torch for up to 1 hour.
+3d6 damage
 15. Guiding bolt: Ranged spell attack.
 Target takes 3d6 damage, and next attack has a +5 to hit until the end of this combat.
 16. Halo: Halo appears and erupts on your head.
 All creatures within 3 paces make DEX save to halve 2d6 damage.
 17. Aid: Target's HP and max HP raises by 5 until they complete a rest.